Ginxss/tfds/README.md

 ## Search Tree
 An ordered map (iterative AVL Tree).

+The Entries are sorted by the key.
+If only sorting by value is needed, the values should just have themselves as keys.

-Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue] is recommended for that.
+Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that.

 The search tree deallocates on destruction.